-At the Florida House Experience, we work closely with each patient to understand exactly what they’re facing.
+At FHE Health, we work closely with each patient to understand exactly what they’re facing.
 In some situations, the mental health and substance abuse disorders we treat are also co-occurring with other forms of addiction.
-Called process addictions, or behavioral addictions, these conditions may not demonstrate a physical dependency in the same way as alcohol or drugs.
+Called process addictions or behavioral addictions, these conditions may not demonstrate a physical dependency in the same way as alcohol or drugs.
 Yet, many men and women struggle through negative consequences as a direct result of these conditions.

 These nonchemical dependencies are different from other forms of addiction and require a different treatment plan.
 We treat process addictions, usually as a result of them co-occurring with other mental health issues, using the most modern methods.
 Every patient’s needs are unique, but with an individualized treatment plan, these vices can be overcome.